projectara/greybus-spec/source/special.rst

 Greybus SVC Interface Device ID Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus SVC Interface Device ID Operation is used by the AP Module to request the SVC associate a device id with an Interface.
 The device id is used by the |unipro| switch to determine how packets should be routed through the network.
-The AP Module is responsible for managing the mapping between Interfaces and UniPro device ids.
+The AP Module is responsible for managing the mapping between Interfaces and |unipro| device ids.
 Note that the SVC always uses device ID 0, and the AP Module always uses device ID 1.

 Greybus SVC Interface Device ID Request
 """""""""""""""""""""""""""""""""""""""